International Students Returning

 We highly recommend that students who are planning their travel/return to Australia attend the webinar.

 Latest information as of 7th December 2021

-- fully vaccinated (2 doses) with a vaccine approved and recognised by Australia’s TGA (Therapeutic Goods Administration) OR mixed doses of any vaccines mentioned above
+- are fully vaccinated (2 doses) with a vaccine approved and recognised by Australia’s TGA (Therapeutic Goods Administration) OR mixed doses of any vaccines mentioned above

-- proof of your vaccination status
+- have proof of your vaccination status

 - hold a valid visa

-- a negative COVID-19 PCR (Polymerase Chain Reaction) test taken within 3 days of departure unless a medical exemption applies
+- have a negative COVID-19 PCR (Polymerase Chain Reaction) test taken within 3 days of departure unless a medical exemption applies

 - complete an Australia Travel Declaration (ATD) at least 72 hours before departure

 Please note that Travel restrictions are now in place for people who have been in South Africa, Lesotho, Eswatini, Namibia, Botswana, Zimbabwe, Mozambique, or Malawi in the last 14 days.
 Any travellers who have been in these countries in the last 14 days EXCEPT Australian citizens, permanent residents or their immediate family members are not permitted to enter Australia.

 As of 20 January 2021, the Therapeutic Goods Administration (TGA) has recognised the following COVID-19 vaccines for the purposes of inbound travel to Australia: